RTEMS/rtems_waf/README.md

 automatically scanning the installed tools and RTEMS kernels.
 A filter is a Python dictionary and the following example will accept `arm` and `sparc` tool chains and filtering out the `bfin` tool chain.
-The filter will only build the `arm` acrhitecture and will accept all BSPs except ones starting with `lpc` if they are installed:
+The filter will only build the `arm` architecture and will accept all BSPs except ones starting with `lpc` if they are installed:

   ```python